 The authors state that, based on this study and others, a significant relationship exists between miscarriage and vitamin B12 deficiency.

-That may be because, without enough B12, your body can’t produce all the red blood cells it needs.
+If you don’t get enough B12, your body can’t produce all the red blood cells it needs.
+This results in a condition called anemia.

-The Office of Dietary Supplements recommends that all adults get 2.4 mcg of vitamin B12 daily, with pregnant and breastfeeding women taking slightly more.
+The Office of Dietary Supplements recommends that all adults get 2.4 micrograms (mcg) of vitamin B12 daily, with pregnant and breastfeeding women taking slightly more.

 You can get B12 from meat, dairy, eggs and fish with beef liver and clams being two of the best sources.